sogko/gulp-recipes/browserify-separating-app-and-vendor-bundles/README.md

 A fairly simple-to-intermediate recipe of using [```browserify```](https://github.com/substack/node-browserify) to create separate bundles for you client-side app code and vendor libraries.

 The goal is to organize our application build that helps with reducing build time.
-Continuous integration and all that jazz too.
+Continuous integration, app loading time, and all that jazz too.

 ## Running the example